Greengage-project/Documentation/docs/tools/keycloak/integration.md

 - After configuring your service, conduct thorough testing to ensure that the authentication process works correctly.
 - If you encounter any issues during testing, please reach out to us via email for support.

+If you have any questions about Keycloak integration, please contact us at greengage.admin@deusto.es with the subject "[Greengage] Keycloak support request"

 **Important Notes:**